jclark/satpulse/README.md

 ## Status

-The project is in active development and the sources may occasionally be broken from time to time.
+The project is in active development and the sources may occasionally be broken.

-It would benefit from a few active alpha testers.
+I am seeking a few active alpha testers.
 If you would like to alpha test, please open a new issue, and specify your hardware (including ethernet controller and GPS receiver) and Linux distro; I will then create or point you to a suitable binary release.
 Alternatively, you can compile from source and give it a try.